John E. Rankin: African Americans

 During a debate about the 1949 Peekskill Riots in Cortlandt Manor, Westchester County, New York, Rankin again used the word "nigger" while addressing the House.
 Violence had erupted after a racist mob of white anti-communists attacked people leaving a concert where the African American singer and political radical Paul Robeson had been performing.
 Rankin condemned Robeson for inciting the trouble because of his civil rights activism.

 The next person to speak was Representative Jacob Javits (R-New York) who instead condemned the white mob in Peekskill for violating constitutional guarantees of freedom of speech and free assembly.
 Angered by these comments, Rankin bellowed, "It was not surprising to hear the gentleman from New York defend the Communist enclave."
 He then wanted it known that the American people are not in sympathy "with that nigger Communist and that bunch of Reds who went up there."

 On a point of order, Representative Vito Marcantonio (R-New York) protested to House Speaker Sam Rayburn (D-Texas) that "the gentleman from Mississippi used the word 'nigger.'
 I ask that the word be taken down and stricken from the RECORD inasmuch as there are two members in this house of Negro race."
-Rayburn claimed that Rankin had not said "nigger" but "Negro"; but Rankin yelled over him, saying "I said Niggra!
+Rayburn claimed that Rankin had not said "nigger" but "Negro"; but Rankin yelled over him, saying "I said Negro!
 Just as I have said since I have been able to talk and shall continue to say."
 Speaker Rayburn defended Rankin, ruling that "the gentleman from Mississippi is not subject to a point of order... referred to the Negro race and they should not be afraid of that designation."